Iftekhar

-Sayedna Iftekhar Ahmed Sharif (22 February 1924 – 4 March 1995), often mononymously credited as Iftekhar, was an Indian actor who mainly worked in Hindi cinema.
-He is known for his role as a police officer.
+Iftekhar Ahmed Sharif (22 February 1920 – 4 March 1995), often mononymously credited as Iftekhar or Iftikhar, was an Indian actor who mainly worked in Hindi cinema.
+He is known for his film roles as a police officer.

 Career

 Iftekhar was born in Jalandhar and was the eldest among four brothers and a sister.
 After completing his matriculation, Iftekhar did a diploma course in painting from Lucknow College Of Arts.
 Iftekhar had a passion for singing and was impressed with the famous singer Kundanlal Sehgal.
-In his 20s, Iftekhar travelled to Calcutta for an audition conducted by the music composer Kamal Dasgupta, who was then serving for HMV.
+In his 20s, Iftekhar travelled to Calcutta for an audition conducted by the music composer Kamal Dasgupta, who was then serving for His Master's Voice.
 Dasgupta was so impressed by Iftekhar's personality that he recommended his name to M. P. Productions as an actor.

 Iftekhar made his debut in the 1944 film Taqraar, which was made under the banner of Art Films-Kolkata.

 Many of Iftekhar's close relatives, including his parents and siblings, migrated to Pakistan during the partition.
-He would have preferred to stay in India, but rioting forced him to leave Calcutta.
+He would have preferred to stay in Calcutta, but rioting forced him to leave Calcutta.
 Along with his wife and daughters, he moved to Bombay, where they struggled to make ends meet.
 Iftekhar had been introduced to actor Ashok Kumar during his time in Calcutta and contacted him in Bombay, gaining a role in the Bombay Talkies movie Muqaddar (1950).
 Iftekhar acted in over 400 films in a career that spanned from the 1940s through to the early 1990s.